Cartographic creations – Refine symbology

 You'll create a custom color scheme with warm colors that reflect the theme of global warming.
 You'll start with a simple color scheme that is easy to edit.

 4. Click the Color scheme menu and choose Black to White.
-(Point to color schemes to read their names.)

 Black to White color scheme

 6. In the Color Scheme Editor window, click the black color stop.
-Click the Color menu.

-Black color stop in the Color Scheme Editor
+Black color stop

-7. Click Color Properties.
-For Hex #, type C30084 and press Enter.
+8. In the Color Editor window, for HEX #, type C30084 and press Enter.

 This pink color will have high contrast with the beige background and will be useful later in the map, so you'll save it to your favorites style.

-8. Click Save color to style.
-For Name, type Melt.
-Click OK twice.
+9. Click Save color to style.

 The color scheme now ranges from pink to white.
 You'll test it on the map before making further changes.

-9. In the Color Scheme Editor window, click OK.
+12. In the Color Scheme Editor window, click OK.

 Map with pink to white color scheme